Comment on "Canonical transcorrelated theory with projected Slater-type geminals" [J. Chem. Phys. 136, 084107 (2012)]

-\Cref{tab:ne-data} contains reference results for a neon atom obtained with the transformed Hamiltonian for a number of standard single-reference correlated methods.
+Table \ref{tab:ne-data} contains reference results for a neon atom obtained with the transformed Hamiltonian for a number of standard single-reference correlated methods.
 These results can be directly compared with the results from Table II of Yanai and Shiozaki.
+The same method nomenclature as in Ref. \onlinecite{VRG:yanai:2012:JCP} is used here, i.e., F12-$X$ refers to method $X$ using the CT-F12 Hamiltonian.
 All computations utilized aug-cc-pVXZ orbital basis sets\cite{VRG:dunning:1989:JCP,VRG:kendall:1992:JCP} and the matching aug-cc-pVXZ/OptRI bases\cite{VRG:yousaf:2008:JCP} for the CABS\cite{VRG:valeev:2004:CPL} construction.
 The correlation factor, $1 - \exp(-\gamma r_{12})/\gamma$, with $\gamma = 1.5 a_0$, was not approximated by fitting to Gaussians (as is done traditionally\cite{VRG:may:2005:PCCPP,VRG:tew:2005:JCP}), i.e., integrals over the ``genuine'' factor were employed in all calculations as in Ref. \onlinecite{VRG:yanai:2012:JCP}.
-All calculations were performed with the developmental version of the MPQC software package\cite{VRG:peng:2020:JCP}.
+All calculations were performed with the developmental version of the \code{MPQC} software package\cite{VRG:peng:2020:JCP}.
 No density fitting approximation was used.
 Unlike the TCE-based coupled-cluster computations in Ref. \onlinecite{VRG:yanai:2012:JCP}, the 8-fold permutational symmetry was not enforced for the coupled-cluster computations.

-The most significant conclusion from the data in Table \cref{tab:ne-data} is that the basis set convergence of the CT-F12 energies is {\em monotonic}, and similar to that of the traditional F12 counterparts.
+The most significant conclusion from the data in \cref{tab:ne-data} is that the basis set convergence of the CT-F12 energies is {\em monotonic}, and similar to that of the traditional F12 counterparts.
 The origin of the troublesome {\em non-monotonic} basis set convergence of CT-F12 energies reported in Ref. \onlinecite{VRG:yanai:2012:JCP} should be largely attributed to the implementation errors.
-The reported F12-CC energies for Ne also have smaller errors than their CC-F12 counterparts.
+The reported F12-CC energies for Ne also have smaller errors than their conventional explicitly correlated coupled-cluster (CC-F12) counterparts.
 These findings suggest that the CT-F12 approach might be a good candidate for reducing the basis set error of the high-order CC methods, perhaps better than the traditional high-order CC-F12 approaches.\cite{VRG:shiozaki:2009:JCP} Further investigation along these lines will be reported shortly elsewhere.

 This work underscores the importance of automation of all steps involved in the development of many-body electronic structure methods, no matter how simple.
 While automation does not solve all problems, it helps to reduce the vast room for formal and technical mistakes in developing such methods.